 These instructions may refer to the department's income tax procedures and rulings for more information.
-To view or print these, go to our website and click on Reports and Legal Research then click on Legal Research and select a Document Type and Category from the drop down menus.
+To view or print these, go to our website, select Reports, Statistics and Legal Research from the main menu, then click on Legal Research and select a Document Type and Category from the drop down menus.